Multiple Sclerosis & Neuroimmunology Clinic

 • We are a multidisciplinary clinic including neurologists, MSNI nurses, physiotherapy, psychology, neuropsychology and dietitians.
 We run regular multi-disciplinary meetings to support high quality care for our patients.

-We provide this service at two locations - here at The Alfred, and at Caulfield Hospital.
+We provide this service at three locations - here at The Alfred, at Caulfield Hospital and Sandringham Hospital.

 How to access this clinic